-Many medical alert devices are designed to work with a home phone line or a local WIFI network.
-Since persons with Alzheimer’s are prone to wandering and will likely wander outside the home range of the medical alert device, it should be designed to use a cellular phone network instead of, or in addition to, a home phone or home WIFI network.
-(Medical alert devices that are only landline based generally only function up to 400 to 1,000 feet).
+Many alert devices work with a home phone line or local WIFI network.
+Because they partly serve to detect wandering, however, the device needs reach beyond that home range, usually by means of a cellular phone network.
+(Medical alert devices that are only landline-based generally function up to 400 to 1,000 feet.)

-Finding the best medical alert device for you and your loved one’s needs is vital.
-This means that you may need to try more than one device before finding the one that is ideal for your given situation.
-A free trial period or money back guarantee allows you to try medical alert systems without the stress of feeling “stuck” with a medical device that isn’t right for you and your loved one.
+Finding the best medical alert system is vital, and it varies from person to person.
+This means you may need to try more than one before finding the ideal answer.
+A free trial period or money-back guarantee lets you try it without the stress of feeling “stuck” with something that isn’t quite right.